Efesencan/BU-Cloud-Computing/README.md

    *  determine the compute resource that best fits for a plug-in based on two optimization functions: speed and monetary cost
    *  view the plug-in/pipeline's operational parameters/compute resources and their details
    *  optimize a pipeline for cost or speed and report the correct compute resources required
-   *  enable users to determine whether the remote environment satisfies the spec of the computational requirements of the computing pipeline requested by the users
+   *  enable ChRIS admin's to determine whether the remote environment satisfies the spec of the computational requirements of the computing pipelines that may be requested by end-users

  * Integrate the functionality of the command-line application into the ChRIS backend so that it is also available to the public (non-technical users, medical researchers, etc.)
    * Add a UI element to the web UI frontend (adding a compute resource called auto_free, auto_best, etc.) to automatically choose a compute resource for a single plug-in